Grauman's Chinese Theatre: Beginnings

 During construction, Grauman hired Jean Klossner to formulate an extremely hard concrete for the forecourt of the theater.
 Klossner later became known as "Mr. Footprint", performing the footprint ceremonies from 1927 through 1957.

 Many stories exist to explain the origins of the footprints.
 The theater's official account credits Norma Talmadge as having inspired the tradition when she accidentally stepped into the wet concrete.
 However, in a short interview during the September 13, 1937, Lux Radio Theatre broadcast of a radio adaptation of A Star Is Born, Grauman related another version of how he got the idea to put hand and foot prints in the concrete.
 He said it was "pure accident.
 I walked right into it.
 While we were building the theatre, I accidentally happened to step in some soft concrete.
 And there it was.
 So, I went to Mary Pickford immediately.
 Mary put her foot into it."

-In 1947's Fun and Fancy Free "Mickey and the Beanstalk", the cartoon ends with Willie the Giant stomping through Hollywood looking for Mickey Mouse.
-After he looked for Mickey in one of the buildings and found he was not in there, his right foot stepped over the theater called the "Grauman's Chinese", before he searched the restaurant "Brown Derby" with HOLLYWOOD lights blinking in the background.

 Another account, says that the original "accidental" slabs were made and stayed, at the curb, on the sidewalk, until 1958, when they were removed for the Hollywood Walk of Fame.

 When they stepped up off the curb, they accidentally walked on wet cement and left a trail of footprints from the street to the front doors of the theater ...
 The stars, seeing what they had done, grabbed a nail on the ground and signed their names next to their footprints, Pickford even dated it." — Marc Wanamaker, Hollywood Heritage Museum.

 Still another account by Klossner recounts that Klossner autographed his work next to the right-hand poster kiosk and that Grauman and he developed the idea then and there.
 His autograph and handprint, dated 1927, remain today.
 (Note: In 1949, Klossner's story changed to say that Grauman had accidentally stepped into the wet concrete.)
 The theater's third founding partner, Douglas Fairbanks, was the second celebrity after Talmadge to be immortalized in the concrete.

 In 1929, Grauman decided to retire and sell his share to William Fox's Fox Theatres chain.
-However, just a few months later, Howard Hughes convinced Grauman to return to the theater, because he wanted Grauman to produce the world premiere of his aviation epic Hell's Angels, which would also feature one of Grauman's theatrical prologs before the film.
+However, just a few months later, Howard Hughes convinced Grauman to return to the theater, because he wanted Grauman to produce the world premiere of his aviation epic Hell's Angels, which would also feature one of Grauman's theatrical prologues before the film.
 Grauman remained as the theater's managing director for the entire run of Hell's Angels, retiring once again after its run finished.
 Unsatisfied with retirement, though, Grauman returned to the theater as managing director on Christmas Day 1931 and kept that position until his death in 1950.